Confederation of British Industry: Research

 CBI policy is decided through consultation with its members – companies from all sectors and sizes of business across the UK are directly involved in the policy-making process.
 The CBI publishes numerous reports each year on a wide range of issues that of interest and relevance to its members.
-Recent campaigns include "Future Champions", promoting the contribution and role of mid-sized businesses and "Industrial Futures", looking at how government should intervene in the economy to promote growth.
+Recent campaigns include "Future Champions", promoting the contribution and role of mid-sized businesses, "Industrial Futures", looking at how government should intervene in the economy to promote growth, and a report on the need to strengthen UK supply chains published in 2014.

-The CBI publishes ‘Business Voice’, a monthly magazine for its membership and ‘Intelligence FIRST’, an occasional publication providing strategic guidance for members on regulatory and economic change.
+The CBI publishes Business Voice, a monthly magazine for its membership and 'Intelligence FIRST', an occasional publication providing strategic guidance for members on regulatory and economic change.

 The Great Business Debate

 In September 2014, the CBI started The Great Business Debate campaign aimed at increasing public confidence in business.
 Survey data found that only around 50% of people in the UK think that business contributes positively to society and the campaign was initiated to play a part in increasing that figure.
 A website and social media channels have been set up to openly promote the contribution business makes whilst enabling people and organisations to give their opinions on this.
 It is planned that various events and other occurrences will take place across the UK as part of the campaign.